gonini/SimpleMvpForAndroid/README.md

-# SimpleMvp
+# SimpleMvp for Android.
-This is simple mvp pattern library for rxlifecycle.
+This is simple mvp pattern library for android.
+this library support rxlifecyle(https://github.com/trello/RxLifecycle).

 # Example
 ### Activity